wickathou/diploi.com/src/content/blog/using_cursor_with_lovable_apps_and_how_to_deploy/importing_from_lovable.md

 #### 3. Choose the size for the cluster

-You can choose between 4 cluster specs, in general we recommend you start with **S** size clusters when launching Lovable apps to Production since you can always resize the cluster later if your application starts getting a lot of traffic.
+You can choose between 4 cluster specs, and in general we recommend you start with **S** size clusters when launching Lovable apps to Production, since you can always resize the cluster later if your application starts getting a lot of traffic.

 ![Cluster size selection](../../../images/blog/cluster-size-selection.png)